Revision of conservative lower bound on the intergalactic magnetic field from Fermi and Cherenkov telescope observations

-Following \cite{HESS:2023zwb}, we also consider the combination of IGMF lower bounds by adding the $\Delta\chi^2$ for all the seven sources.
-Similar to the single source analysis, for each value of $B$, we find the best fit intrinsic spectral parameters $E_{cut,i},\Gamma_i, N_i$ for each $i$th source separately, but the value of $B$ is common for all sources.
-Adopting the approach of \cite{1976ApJ...210..642A} also for this case, we assume that the cumulative $\chi^2(B|E_{cut,1},\Gamma_{cut,1},N_1,...E_{cut,7},\Gamma_7,N_7)$ also follows the $\chi^2$ statistics with one degree of freedom.
-Combination of data on all sources slightly relaxes the lower bound on IGMF, down to
+Following \cite{HESS:2023zwb}, we also considered the combination of IGMF lower bounds by adding the $\Delta\chi^2$ for all the seven sources.
+Similar to the single source analysis, for each value of $B$, we find the best-fit intrinsic spectral parameters $E_{cut,i},\Gamma_i, N_i$ for each $i$th source separately, but the value of $B$ is common for all sources.
+Adopting the approach of \cite{1976ApJ...210..642A} for this case, we assumed that the cumulative $\chi^2(B|E_{cut,1},\Gamma_{cut,1},N_1,...E_{cut,7},\Gamma_7,N_7)$ also follows the $\chi^2$ statistics with one degree of freedom.
+The combination of data on all sources slightly relaxes the lower bound on the IGMF, down to

 This is explained by the fact that the bound from 1ES 0502+675 data is significantly stronger than the bounds from all other sources.